edefalque/signalk-stripcharts/README.md

 When the charts are displayed:
 - hover on a legend: the corresponding plot is highlighted, the others dimmed; the corresponding Signal K path is displayed above the legend
-- hover on a plot line, tooltips are diplayed
+- hover on a plot line, a tooltip is diplayed with the values corresponding to the legends
-- by clicking on a legend you can toggle the dim status of the legend and the corresponding plot
+- by clicking on a legend you can toggle the dim status of the legend and of the corresponding plot

 You may wish to bookmark the launched page(s) for easier later launching.
 Modify the query parameters (server & specs) as needed, e.g. if you have defined your own charts psecifications (see later section "How it works").

 ### y- and y2-axis buttons